 4. Have an arsenal of discount/deal websites at your disposal

 Sky Scanner, Expedia, Google Flights, and Airbnb will be your best friends.
-There are also websites for discounted tours, entrance tickets, etc., but I find the biggest expenses are getting from Point A to Point B, and housing once you’ve arrived at Point B. I realize Airbnb isn’t necessarily a discount site, but my friends and I used it for almost every trip and, honestly, it usually ends up being cheaper (and nicer) than a hostel.
+I find the biggest expenses are getting from Point A to Point B, and housing once you've arrived at Point B. I realize Airbnb isn't necessarily a discount site, but my friends and I used it for almost every trip and, honestly, it usually ends up being cheaper (and nicer) than a hostel.
 Highly recommend.

 5. Spend money on experiences

 Something I made a priority for myself, and also something instilled in me by my mom (she’s a wise woman), is to spend money on experiences rather than souvenirs/possessions.
 That being said, certain things are cheaper in different countries, so if you do want to splurge on an item you’ve had your eye on, check if it’s less expensive in the country you’re visiting.